ocademy-ai/machine-learning/open-machine-learning-jupyter-book/deep-learning/LSTM.md

 ## Overview
 The essential problems of RNN are vanishing/exploding gradient problems.The gradient vanishing/exploding problem is a common issue in training deep neural networks.
 This problem occurs when the gradient of the loss function with respect to the weights of the network becomes very small or very large.

 There are several possibilities will bring on this kind of problem, for example:
-- a poor choice of hyper-parameters
+- a poor choice of hyper-parameters,
-- a poor architecture
+- a poor architecture,
-- a bug in the code
+- a bug in the code.

 Luckily, LSTM can use a memory cell for modeling long-range dependencies and avoid vanishing/exploding gradient problems.